RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Lost in Space/Lost in Space.md

 		end
 	```

-+ The `repeat` {.blockorange} block is used to repeat something lots of times, and is also known as a 'loop'.
++ The `repeat` {.blockcontrol} block is used to repeat something lots of times, and is also known as a 'loop'.
 If you click the flag to try out this new code, you'll see that it does pretty much the same thing as before.

-+ Using a loop to move the spaceship means that you can add more code inside the `repeat (100)` {.blockorange} loop to do interesting things.
-Add the `change color effect by 25` {.blockpurple} block into the loop (from the 'Looks' section), to repeatedly change the colour of the spaceship as it moves:
++ Using a loop to move the spaceship means that you can add more code inside the `repeat (100)` {.blockcontrol} loop to do interesting things.
+Add the `change color effect by 25` {.blocklooks} block into the loop (from the 'Looks' section), to repeatedly change the colour of the spaceship as it moves:

 	```blocks
 		when FLAG clicked